AbelHristodor/notes-cheatsheets/Software Engineering/Design Patterns.md

 The Observer pattern *promotes loose coupling between subjects and observers*, allowing for better scalability and maintainability in code.
 It's commonly used in scenarios where a change in one object's state needs to trigger actions in multiple other objects, such as in user interface components, event handling systems, and real-time data processing applications.

 ## Data Transfer Object (DTO)
-A Data Transfer Object (DTO) is a design pattern used in software engineering to *efficiently transport data* between different layers or components of an application.
+A Data Transfer Object (DTO) is a design pattern used in software engineering to<mark style="background: #FFF3A3A6;"> *efficiently transport data* between different layers or components</mark> of an application.
 Its primary purpose is to encapsulate data and provide a *way to transfer it* between different parts of a system, often across different boundaries like network communication or database interactions.
-The DTO pattern aims to optimize data transmission *by reducing the number of calls and amount of data exchanged.*
+The DTO pattern aims to <mark style="background: #FFF3A3A6;">optimize data transmission</mark> *by reducing the number of calls and amount of data exchanged.*

 Key features of the Data Transfer Object (DTO) pattern:
 1. **Data Encapsulation:** DTOs are simple objects that contain data fields and have minimal or no behavior.
 They are used to represent data structures, often mimicking the structure of the underlying data source or the requirements of a particular use case.